 Jane Irish received her MFA in 1980 from Queens College, CUNY, and has exhibited at venues including Pennsylvania Academy of the Fine Arts and Institute of Contemporary Art, PA; the Walker Art Center, MN; Delaware Center for Contemporary Art; Contemporary Arts Center, New Orleans; Museum of Fine Arts, Houston; and the Baltimore Museum of Art.
 Irish has been the recipient of a Pew Fellowship in the Arts, a Painters and Sculptors Grant from the Joan Mitchell Foundation, a Painting Fellowship from the Pennsylvania Council of the Arts, and a Painting Fellowship from the National Endowment for the Arts.
 Her work is held in public collections including the Philadelphia Museum of Art and the Pennsylvania Academy of the Fine Arts.
 Irish lives and works in Philadelphia.

-Jane Irish will have a solo show at Locks Gallery in the Fall of 2020.
+Jane Irish will have a solo show at Locks Gallery in January 2021.